Expert list Social Media

 Gender research

 From the very first second of our lives, gender determines how we are perceived, what expectations are placed on us, and how we want to behave.
-Gender also plays a role on the net - whether in linguistic expression and self-presentation on social media, in debates about fair payment for new professions, or with regard to the effects of media representations, for example in music or on one's own self-image.
+Gender also plays a role in social media—be it in linguistic expression and self-presentation on social media, in debates about fair pay for new appointments, or with regard to the effects of media representations, for example in music, on one’s own self-image.

 Contact

-Prof. Dr. Sabine Trepte, Dept. Communication Science: Media Psychology, email
+, Dept. of.
+Communication Science and Media Psychology, email

 Part II: Social media as part of the media landscape